ttsim-dev/ttsim/docs/geps/gep-07.md

    "`FloatColumn`" could be replaced by the name of the column in the input data frame or by 0.0 if only employees who don't have other types of income are in the sample.

+   Additional user-facing elements are:

+   - **rounding** is a Boolean that determines whether to round the results.
+Defaults to `True`, which yields a more accurate depiction of the taxes and transfers system.
+     Turn off if you need numerical derivatives or the like.

+   * The **backend** is the backend used to compute the taxes and transfers.
+Default is `numpy`, the other option is `jax`.
+   * **include_fail_and_warn_nodes** is a Boolean that determines whether raise errors and display warnings.
+Defaults to `True`, only turn off if you really know what you are doing (and even then, turn on before filing an issue).

+   Other elements of the interface DAG, which will typically be less relevant for users,
+   include:

+   - The **original policy objects**, which consist of all functions and parameters that GETTSIM ships with.
+These are all functions and parameters that have been relevant at some point in time.
+A user won't typically need to work with this; a policy environment is constructed from this and a date.
+   - The **labels** contain things like column names, names of root nodes, etc. — anything where we only need the label of something and not the object itself.
+   - **num_segments** is the number of unique individuals in the data.
+It is required by the Jax backend to aggregate by group / another individual. determine the number of segments in the data.

 1. **Autocompletion features**

    The internal structure of the building blocks described in the previous section can